-A daily schedule of specialized classes (art, music, band, physical education, counselor, librarian, technology) will be provided by the office.
+A daily schedule of specialized classes (art, counselor, librarian, music, physical education, technology) will be provided by the office.

 Duty Schedule

 A duty schedule is provided by the office with times and assignments.
 Teachers and staff are expected to be at their appointed duty post on time.
 Each grade level team will share responsibility for supervision of bus students, walkers, and car riders.
 Staff supervising students must stay with students until they have left the school premises.
 Other staff will be assigned to crosswalk duty around the school.
 Changes may be made to supervision duties as needed.